coolOrangeLabs/powerflc-samples/coolorange.flc.sync.folder/README.md

     "Vault":		"Vault",
     // And these two parameters are optional and self-explaining:
     "Priority":		10,
-    "Description":	"Queries Fusion Lifecycle for new/updated Projects"
+    "Description":	"Queries Fusion 360 Manage for new/updated Projects"
     //PowerJobs triggers a Job only if the same job isn't already pending in the job queue.
   }
 }